-REPORTING CONCERNS - Guidance for EMPLOYEES $\checkmark$ × do raise the matter the sooner the problem is raised and into the sooner any wrong-doing car stopped. do make an immediate note of you concerns it is important that you make an immediate note of key details such as what cau suspicion, when things happened ar was involved. don't be afraid to raise your concern the Council's whistle-blowing policy do pass on your suspicions to solin authority for an employee this would normally Line Manager, however this may not be appropriate (see "Reporting Conduder the Anti-Fraud &amp; Corruption P be your t always cerns" don't try to investigate the matter yourself do check the Council's whistle-blopolicy this will give you more information of you can safely raise a genuine susp within the Council and who you shou to. n how icion
+- the sooner the problem is raised and looked into the sooner any wrong doing can be - stopped. - do make an immediate note of your concerns - it is important that you make an immediate note of key details such as what caused your suspicion, when things happened and who was involved. - do pass on your suspicions to someone in authority - for an employee this would normally be your Line Manager, however this may not always be appropriate (see "Reporting Concerns" under the Anti-Fraud & Corruption Policy) - do check the Council's whistle-blowing policy - this will give you more information on how you can safely raise a genuine suspicion within the Council and who you should talk to